I don't own these characters, as you probably know. Disney does.

 Kim was always ready to help, especially if she believed that she was doing the right thing.
 Betty was glad that the olive-eyed girl was like that since the teen was highly competent.
 She wished that the redhead would join her staff.
 But then again, with Kim on her team, Will would blow him top and it would lead to a mess that she did not even want to think about.

 "I need you to do some undercover work.
 Do you think you could handle it?"
 Betty inquired.

 "Anything's possible for a Possible," Kim answered in a confident tone.
 It was the family motto, even present on their family seal.

-Now, Kim was ready to jump into doing undercover work, even though it was something that she had never done before.
+Now, Kim was ready to jump into doing undercover work, even though it was something she had never done before.
 Usually when Betty enlisted Kim's aid, it was for her to track, contain, and return someone.
 The redhead was just about the fastest person with or without a horse and she had yet to let a fugitive escape.
 She was great for recovering people and goods.

 Kim was also good for sending to help people in distress, but that was something the girl did more on her own.
 Something like that was not Betty's affair.
-The point of the matter was that Kim was more an upfront and personal type agent to use and not accustomed to working undercover, especially in the manner that Betty wanted her for.
+The point of the matter was that Kim was more an upfront and personal type agent to use and not accustomed to working subtly and undercover, especially in the manner that Betty wanted her for.

 "All right, Kim-dono.
 If you think you're up to this assignment, tell me now," the one-eyed woman said.

 "I am very much up for any assignment," Kim declared while making a fist as a display of her strength and talent.
 She could do anything.